channingwalton/rxlift/README.md

   // An Observable generating a string containing the time every 1 second val ticker: Observable[String] = Observable.interval(Duration(1, TimeUnit.SECONDS)).map(_ ⇒ new Date().toString)

-  // construct a label with the ticker val timeLabel: RxElement[String] = label.consume(ticker)
+  // using the label component, build an RxElement with the ticker val timeLabel: RxElement[String] = label.consume(ticker)

   // send the JsCmds emitted by the label to the actor to send to the UI